-If your Internet connection is set up for PPPoE, a Connect button and a Disconnect button will be displayed.
-Use Disconnect to drop the PPPoE connection and use Connect to establish the PPPoE connection.
+If your Internet connection is set up for PPPoE, PPTP, L2TP, Russia PPTP, or Russia PPPoE a Connect button and a Disconnect button will be displayed.
+Use Disconnect to drop the Internet connection and use Connect to establish the Internet connection.

-See the following page for more information.
+See the following for more information.